PubTalk

 Community Pub of the Year

-We have just learned that Alison will be doing a tandem parachute jump for the East Anglian Air Ambulance Service on Saturday 11th May, adding yet more support to the case for our award.
+We have since learned that Alison will bravely be doing a tandem parachute jump for the East Anglian Air Ambulance Service on Saturday 11th May, adding yet another reason for our Community award.
 There is a JustGiving page for sponsoring the event and all support will be gratefully received.
 Well done, Alison!

 .A charming, thatched pub on the old High Street off the Turvey road, south-west of the modern village centre, the Fox has offered well-kept real ales for many years.
 However, Alison has made it even more special with a warm welcome for both regulars and casual visitors.
 A former, under-used restaurant was opened through into the bar, providing a larger and more flexible space for drinkers, diners and games players.
 The attractive garden is popular with families in good weather.
 The Fox serves good pub food at very reasonable prices, and welcomes walking groups for lunch with open arms.